Innpacked Logo

 As well as a premises licence, someone at your venue must hold a personal licence.
 This person is called the designated premises supervisor (or DPS) and they are accountable for the responsible sale of alcohol on the premises.

-We can help you to get a premises licence to sell alcohol and apply for a personal licence.
 Our experts can explain the licence terms to you and make sure you understand how the terms affect your business.
 We can draw up all the paperwork to ensure your business complies with legislation, increasing the chances your application will be successful.

 Premises licence consultation process